Find a Qualified Attorney Near You

 Under federal law, a foreign national who enters the U.S. illegally commits the crime of improper entry.

-According to Immigration and Nationality Act (INA), a foreign national who committed the crime of improper entry into the U.S. is punishable by law.
+According to the Immigration and Nationality Act (INA), a foreign national who commits the crime of improper entry into the U.S. is punishable by law.
 The first offense can lead to six months of imprisonment and a $250 to $5,000 fine.
 But once a person has illegally entered and is living in the U.S., their unlawful presence is a civil offense rather than a criminal offense.

 It is also important to note that unlawful presence is when a foreign national overstays a visa, even if they initially entered the U.S. legally.
 Individuals who are unlawfully present in the U.S. face detention and deportation.
 This act can also bring negative immigration consequences if they want to re-enter the U.S. or apply for resident status in the future.
 An immigration court can bring up these issues, and then an immigration judge will decide.